Summer Sale - 50% off ALL paperbacks and eBooks! Concepts of Culture: New Directions in Conceptual History | BERGHAHN BOOKS

 Description

-Offering an interdisciplinary approach to conceptual history, Concepts of Culture broadens its scope through a series of experimental case studies in ‘applied conceptual history’.
-Bringing together Contributors from a variety of disciplines—including art history, comparative literature, cultural studies, German studies, and history— it offers a range of theoretically reflected applications of conceptual history that focus on the cultural concepts, and thereby contribute to the methodological development of these particular fields of research.
+Concepts of Culture takes an interdisciplinary approach to conceptual history, broadening the scope of Reinhart Koselleck’s original undertaking through a series of experimental case studies in “applied conceptual history.”
+Drawing on contributors from art history, comparative literature, cultural studies, German studies, and history, the book o ers theoretically grounded applications of conceptual history to cultural concepts, demonstrating both the plasticity and the urgency of the conceptual historical project today.

 Mattias Pirholt is a professor of Literature at Uppsala University (Sweden).
 He has written extensively on Johann Wolfgang Goethe, Karl Philipp Moritz, and the German Romantics.
 His book publications include Metamimesis: Imitation in Goethe’s Wilhelm Meisters Lehrjahre and Early German Romanticism (2012), Grenzerfahrungen: Studien zu Goethes Ästhetik (Winter, 2018), Art, Nature, and Self-Formation in the Age of Goethe (co-ed. with Camilla Flodin and Gerad Gentry, 2024), and Self-Optimization in Modernist Culture (co-ed. with Thorsten Carstensen, 2025).